MasoudMoeini/Jenkins-in-Docker-Java-Application/README.md

   ```
   docker build -t myjenkins-blueocean:2.346.2-1 .
   ```
-  Run your own myjenkins-blueocean:2.346.2-1 image as a container in Docker
+  Run your own myjenkins-blueocean:2.346.2-1 image as a container in Docker<br/>
-  #Real Cool Heading
+  #real-cool-heading
   ```
   docker run \
   --name jenkins-blueocean \